vmware-archive/cf-redis-release/README.md

  1. `bosh deploy`
  1. register service broker by runing `bosh run errand broker-registrar`
  1. optionally, run smoke tests to verify your deployment, i.e. `bosh run errand smoke-tests`

+## Testing

+To test first deploy locally using the Bosh-lite instructions above.

+### System Tests

+To run the system tests locally, just run: `BOSH_MANIFEST=manifests/cf-redis-lite.yml ./scripts/system-tests`.

+To run the system tests in docker, just run: `BOSH_MANIFEST=manifests/cf-redis-lite.yml ./scripts/system-tests-in-docker`.

+### Unit Tests

+The unit tests are run along with the system tests above, you can run them independetly also:

+To run the unit tests locally, just run: `bundle exec rake spec:unit`.

+You can run it from docker by using `./scripts/from-docker bundle exec rake spec:unit`.

 ## Related Documentation